Necati024/tfl_bikes-team2/readme.txt

 go to http://localhost:3000/stationdetails
   you will see the table

+all of these are done in the index.js file which is in the routes folder.
+Randomized data are added into the database.
+If you wanna acces the data in code you can acces wrtiing this on the index.js file Station.find(function(err,details{
+  if(err)return console.error(err)

+  }));
+  all the information is put into the details array

 If you type mongo on terminal you can acess the db.
   -show dbs :shows all the dbs on your local.